Liberty Aviation Museum header

 We want to ensure that your visit is a safe and enjoyable one.
 Please be mindful of the following SAFETY RULES.

-The museum is a working museum with functional aircraft, vehicles, and other interactive displays.
+The Liberty Aviation Museum is a working museum with functional aircraft, vehicles, and other interactive displays.
 In order to prevent injuries to visitors or damage to our collection, please:

 • Do not touch, sit, or stand on any museum aircraft, vehicles, or displays.